jump-dev/ComplexOptInterface.jl/README.md

 # ComplexOptInterface

-**This package is this in early development, feedback is welcome!**
+**This package is still in early development, feedback is welcome!**

 | **Build Status** | **Social** |
 |:----------------:|:----------:|